Roof & Wall Panel Machines

 The most common reasons that panel curvature occur are:

-If the run-out stands are in alignment, adjust the Camber Station as necessary using the following procedure:
+If the run-out stands are in alignment, adjust the camber station as necessary using the following procedure:

 If the panel is running uphill: Adjust the second to last station up by turning the top bolt clockwise.